RishiAITech/RishiAITech/README.md

 **Rishi Ai Tech** is a technology-focused software company delivering high-quality, scalable, and secure digital products.

-We partner with startups, enterprises, and growing businesses to transform ideas into powerful software solutions using modern engineering practices and emerging technologies.
+We collaborate with startups, enterprises, and growing businesses to convert ideas into powerful software solutions using modern engineering practices, clean architecture, and emerging technologies.

-> 💡 *Our vision is to create software that is simple to use, powerful in performance, and scalable for the future.*
+> 💡 *Our vision is to build software that is simple to use, powerful in performance, and scalable for the future.*

 ---

 ## 💼 Our Expertise

-### 🧠 Intelligent Solutions
+### 🧠 Intelligent & AI Solutions
 - AI-powered applications
 - Automation & smart workflows
 - Data-driven systems